wimpysworld/obs-studio-portable/README.md

 Studio.
 Perhaps it might also serve as a reference for users of other Linux distributions who want to create their own portable builds of OBS Studio.

+## Release numbers

+An OBS Studio Portable for Ubuntu release number will be something like r22271, and the filename will clearly indicate the version of OBS Studio and which Ubuntu is it for:

+> obs-portable-28.0.2-r22271-ubuntu-22.04.tar.bz2

+The purpose of the release number is to indicate a revision to the composition of the portable bundle, most likely due to adding/updating the bundled 3rd party plugins.
 # References

   - https://obsproject.com/wiki/Build-Instructions-For-Linux